Tag Archive for: Loper Bright

 Despite that, it ended up in line with the BIA’s “continuing application” concept, effectively confirming that age is tested at the final IJ decision (or final agency decision), not at filing.

 In Yupangui v.
-Bondi (3d Cir.
-2025), the petitioner sought cancellation based on hardship to his U.S.-citizen daughter who turned 21 while his case was pending.
+Bondi (2d Cir.
+2025) the petitioner sought cancellation based on hardship to his U.S.-citizen daughter who turned 21 while his case was pending.
 He argued that the statute is ambiguous on “aging out” and that, under Loper Bright, no deference is owed to the BIA’s continuing-application reading.
-He urged the court to fix his daughter’s age as of the date he filed the cancellation application, or the date of the individual hearing, or the date when the hardship evidence was presented.
+He urged the Court to fix his daughter’s age as of the date he filed the cancellation application, or the date of the individual hearing, or the date when the hardship evidence was presented.
 The panel recognized that Loper Bright overruled the Chevron framework and that the petitioner was asking the court to choose a different, non-deferential interpretation of § 1229b(b)(1)(D).

 The government argued that even without Chevron, the BIA’s reading remains the best interpretation: cancellation is a “continuing application,” so a qualifying child’s age is “properly considered at the time an application for cancellation of removal is decided,” citing Matter of Isidro-Zamorano.

-The Third Circuit ultimately agreed that a qualifying child must still be under 21 when the application is finally decided.
+The Second Circuit ultimately agreed that a qualifying child must still be under 21 when the application is finally decided.
 It found that by the time the BIA ruled on the motion to reopen, the daughter had aged out, so “there will be no exceptional hardship to a qualifying relative” going forward.
 The Court explicitly aligned itself with the Tenth and Eleventh Circuits as the “only other courts of appeals to have considered this issue since Loper Bright,” citing Rangel-Fuentes v.
 Bondi (10th Cir.
 2025) and Diaz-Arellano.

 Yupangui squarely addressed the hardship prong—the Court held that because the daughter is no longer a qualifying child at the time of the final decision, the “exceptional and extremely unusual hardship” element cannot be satisfied, regardless of earlier hardship.